rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Get some Feedback

 Now you need to get other people to look at your patch, just as you've looked at other people's patches.
-You can use the "rubyonrails-core mailing list":http://groups.google.com/group/rubyonrails-core/ or the #rails-contrib channel on IRC freenode for this.
+You can use the [rubyonrails-core mailing list](http://groups.google.com/group/rubyonrails-core/) or the #rails-contrib channel on IRC freenode for this.
 You might also try just talking to Rails developers that you know.

 ### Iterate as Necessary